 |Neither a town nor a village.
 Partly in Hamilton Parish as well.
 It is situated between the harbors of St. George's and Castle Harbor.
 It was called Tucker's Town because it was intended by a Bermuda Governor by the name of Tucker to be a port to rival St. George's.
 But it was far more exposed to the weather and failed to attract many early settlers.
 So it was never built.
 In 1781, 40 acres of cotton were found growing here, which led directly to the British government encouraging the planting of cotton as a commercial crop in 1788.
 Before the 1920's, it was a quiet, undeveloped and unfashionable area.
 Residents then, mostly black, sold their land by compulsory purchase order for the creation of the Castle Harbor Hotel and Golf Course, Mid Ocean Club and Golf Course in Tucker's Town for the affluent, while they were relocated elsewhere.
 Today, much of the area is the most exclusive and expensive part of Bermuda, so exclusive that casual access is denied to people who do not live in the area, and visitors who do not stay at the Mid Ocean Club.
 They can go only as far as the Tucker's Town public wharf.|

 It is a private paradise for the rich and famous, the area most favored by American, Canadian and European millionaires.
 They include the former 3 term Prime Minister of Italy and current (since 2002) Mayor of New York City.
-Some wealthy residents so insist on their privacy - like Ross Perot and his son - worth at least US$ 3.7 billion - that they don't want strangers to go anywhere near them.
+Some wealthy residents so insist on their privacy - like Ross Perot and his son - worth at least US$ 3.7 billion.
 The Bermuda Government allows them to deny others the right to see this beautiful part of Bermuda.
 They own lavish side by side Bermuda homes here in Tucker's Town.
 One owned by Ross Perot is Caliban, which sits on its own 2.86 acres overlooking both Waller's Bay and Surf Bays.
 Resplendent homes, all worth over $2 million, are the norm, not the exception, in this loveliest part of southern St. George's Parish.
 It includes the northern and southern side of the South Road west of the junction with Paynter's Road embracing the easternmost reaches of the Mid Ocean Golf Course and exclusive South Shore with its homes bordering the golf course.

 |It slices through the Mid Ocean Golf Course, to the Tucker's Town Public Wharf in one direction and the Mid Ocean Club in another.
 If you're not bicycling or on a moped or on a taxi tour, take the #1 bus, from St. George's or Hamilton, to the Mid Ocean Club.
 It is a beautiful ride.
 Walk to the Tucker's Town Public Wharf, about a half mile away.
 Begin your 'tour' here, with a stunning view of Castle Harbor.
 From here, it's an easy swim diagonally right to the lovely Tucker's Town beach, open to the public via the sea up to the high water mark.
 En route, you'll see a mysterious canal on the right, quite deep at high tide and sometimes teeming with big fish.
 If you're truly adventurous and a good swimmer, or can access a rubber dinghy, motorboat or sailboat, make your way directly or in stages to Castle Island.
 Just offshore and west of the island is one of the most outstandingly beautiful places in Bermuda for a deep water swim, or a sail, or a picnic from a boat, or all three, in Castle Harbor.|